Hans Faber

 1. The Kirchenleute of Pennsylvania

-Kirchenleute is a German word meaning ‘church people’ and refers to the Lutheran and Reformed immigrants from protestant Europe, mainly originating from Germany.
-But also from, for example, the Netherlands and Switzerland.
-The Kirchenleute spoke a German dialect known as (Pfalz) Dietsch.
-Hence they are often named Pennsylvania Dutch or the Dutch Community, despite they had no specific Dutch background.
-In the eighteenth and nineteenth centuries, the Pennsylvania Dutch were the biggest immigrant group in America behind the English-speaking population.
-At the end of the twentieth century, almost 60 million Americans considered themselves of German descent.
-That was a quarter of the population.
-Again, that was a quarter of the American population.
-How is that for the 'Dumb Dutch', as Pennsylvania Dutch were being nicknamed and yelled at?
+Kirchenleute is a German word meaning 'church people' and refers to the Lutheran and Reformed immigrants from Protestant Europe, mainly originating from Germany, but also from, for example, the Netherlands and Switzerland.
+The Kirchenleute spoke a German dialect known as Pfalz Dietsch.
+Hence, they are often named Pennsylvania Dutch or the Dutch Community, despite not having a specific Dutch/Netherlands' background.

 The term Kirchenleute gives away a lot revolved around religion with these early protestant immigrants coming to America in the early modern period.
 Many different denominations, schisms and faiths existed among them, and still do.
 A general distinction is being made between the so-called Plain Dutch and Gay Dutch.
 The Gay Dutch are the Kirchenleute, and were more liberal in the sense they did not restrict themselves socially all that much and enjoyed most benefits of the world.
 The Plain Dutch are the Sektenleute ‘sectarian people’ and include, among other, the Amish and the Mennonites.